mschmitt/shocpp/README.md

 ## Goal

-Provide a customizable private OCPP service that ignores the public-infrastructure scalability and security of most other implementations.
+Build a customizable private OCPP service that can safely ignore the public-infrastructure aspects of most other implementations.

 ## Scope